 The described class interfaces (and the file structures) are usually required for subsequent assignments, so please try to stick to the specification.
 However, it is totally fine to add helper attributes/methods/functions (or even classes).

 We provide an example solution for each assignment (and variant), usually with a customized example application demonstrating the functionality of the assignments objectives.
 It can either be executed on the test hardware (in the corresponding Netboot menu) or launched in the emulator: The

 solution, which needs to be suffixed with the desired assignment number.
 For example, to see the solution for assignment 1, execute the following in your project's root on a CIP pool system:

 In case you don't feel challenged enough by the regular assignments: We will frequently supply you with ideas for voluntary enhancements.
-These are easily recognizable by blue borders.
+These are easily recognizable by.

 - We will not evaluate the voluntary exercises, so please ensure that the actual assignment works prior to starting with those parts.
 Also, we will obviously try to help you on serious problems with those additional exercises, however, the level of difficulty is intentionally higher and we expect good skills in independent task solving!

 Similar to Google C++ Style Guide but with following exceptions: